- Casework handling

-Section 4A Game Law (Amendment) Act 1960 (as inserted by Schedule 9 of the Criminal Justice and Public Order Act 1994) – forfeiture of vehicles
+Section 4A Game Laws (Amendment) Act 1960 (as inserted by Schedule 9 of the Criminal Justice and Public Order Act 1994) – forfeiture of vehicles

-This section only applies to offences committed by five or more persons pursuant to section 30 Game Act 1831.
-It has no application to offences committed by four persons or less.
-Under this section, if the court is satisfied that any vehicle belonging to him or in his possession or under his control at the relevant time, has been used for the purposes of committing or facilitating the commission of the offence, the court may make an order for forfeiture in respect of that vehicle.
+Under this section, if the court is satisfied that any vehicle belonging to a person convicted under section 30 of the GA 1831 or in their possession or under their control at the relevant time, has been used for the purposes of committing or facilitating the commission of the offence, the court may make an order for forfeiture in respect of that vehicle.

 In utilising this section the court may disregard any restrictions placed on forfeiture by any other Act, the vehicle does not have to have been used to transport the offenders or equipment to or from the land alone, the use of the vehicle to avoid arrest or detection will suffice.
 If the vehicle has been loaned by its owner to the convicted poacher, the owner may apply to the court for the return of the vehicle but the onus is on him to prove to the satisfaction of the court that he had no knowledge of the illicit use to which the vehicle was put.

-Section 143 Powers of the Criminal Courts (Sentencing) Act 2000 – powers to deprive offender of property used etc. for purposes of crime
+Sections 152-155 Sentencing Act 2020 – powers to deprive offender of property used etc. for purposes of crime

-This is the main power of the court to order the forfeiture of property connected with the commission of an offence.
+This is the main power of the court to order the deprivation (also referred to as forfeiture) of property connected with the commission of an offence.

 Where a person is convicted of an offence and the court by or before which he is convicted is satisfied that any property which has been lawfully seized from him, or which was in his possession or under his control at the time when he was apprehended for the offence or when a summons in respect of it was issued